Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: effective medium potentials and NPA potentials

 In Fig.~\ref{glue.fig} we compare the NPA Al-Al pair potential with that of the `glue potential' of Ref.~\cite{Ercolessi94}.
 In panel (a) we display the NPA pair potential, labeled NPA2, for liquid aluminum at the normal density of 2.7 g/cm$^3$ and $T$=2200K.
 The pair part of the glue potential is also shown (curve with triangles).
 Unlike in the case of the SW potential, the glue potential has Friedel like oscillations, although not as long-ranged as in the NPA2 potential.
 The force-matching methods do not usually have the accuracy to recover the weaker Friedel oscillations which decay as $1/r^3$.
 The additional term of the glue potential, i.e, $U(n)$ (not displayed in the figure) brings in contributions to the total energy that are also included in the NPA via the electron-fluid term and the XC-correlation energies of ions as well as electrons, as indicated in Eq.~\ref{FEn.eqn}.
 The ion-correlation energy is structure dependent, as indicated in Eq.~\ref{ion-cor.eqn}.

 In Fig.~\ref{glue.fig} we also consider the case of Aluminum at a density of 6.264 g/cm$^3$, and at a temperature of 1.75 eV.
 This corresponds to $T/E_F=0.086$ as $\bar{Z}=3$ for Aluminum even at this temperature and compression.
-The compression drives up the Fermi energy and the effective temperature $T/E_F$ remains low and the electrons are highly degenarate.
-The system has been studied experimentally and theoretically by Fletcher et al.~\cite{Flet-Al-15} using a physically motivated {\it ad hoc} potential (YSRR6)~\cite{Wunsch09} shown as a red dashed line.
+The compression drives up the Fermi energy and the effective temperature $T/E_F$ remains low and the electrons are highly degenerate.
+The system has been studied experimentally and theoretically by Fletcher {\it et al}.~\cite{Flet-Al-15} using a physically motivated {\it ad hoc} potential (YSRR6)~\cite{Wunsch09} shown as a red dashed line.
 The YSRR potential is made up of a Yukawa (Y) potential and a short-ranged repulsive (SRR) potential.
 The YSRR6 potential at the density of 6.24g/cm$^3$ had been fitted to the DFT-MD $g(r)$, and the corresponding $S(k)$ is shown as a red-dashed line in panel (b).

-The label NPA6 refers to the first-principles potential from the NPA at this density and temperature.
-It is a very different (black solid line) from the YSRR potential, but gives excellent agreement with the MD-DFT $S(k)$ as well as with the XRTS data of Fletcher.
-It is found that the YSRR6 potential predicts a very low compressibility, very stiff phonon spectra, as well as unrealistic electrical conductivities, as discussed in detail by Harbour et al~\cite{xrt-Harb16}.
-These emphasize the fact that fitting to a structural feature or even several is no guarantee of having approximated the physically correct potential.
+The first-principles potential from the NPA at this density and temperature is labeled NPA6.
+It is very different (black solid line) from the YSRR potential, but gives excellent agreement with the MD-DFT $S(k)$ as well as with the XRTS data of Fletcher, without any fitting.
+That many potentials produce only a few crystal structures or very similar liquid structures, and hence the inverse problem is open to much uncertainty is well established~\cite{chenlai92}.
+However, the spurious candidates for the potential can be eliminated by their failure to predict other physical properties.
+The YSRR potential predicts a very low compressibility, very stiff phonon spectra, as well as unrealistic electrical conductivities, as discussed in detail by Harbour {\it et al}~\cite{xrt-Harb16}.
+These emphasize the fact that fitting to a structural feature (or even several) is no guarantee of having approximated the physically correct potential.